 Letters and postcards can also be posted in the Victorian pillar box just outside the Post Office.
 Post is usually collected 6 days a week during the summer ferry timetable and 5 times a week in the winter, please check the notice on the pillar box for current times.

-Post arrives on the island 6 days a week, usually around lunchtime, and is delivered by one of the local ‘Posties’ who commute over from Mull.
+Post arrives on the island 6 days a week, usually around lunchtime, and is delivered by one of our two local 'Posties'.

-Public Wi-Fi is currently available in both hotels, the Heritage Centre Tearoom and Martyr’s Bay Bar and Restaurant.
-There are also public computers with internet access at the St Columba Hotel.
+Public Wi-Fi is currently available in both hotels, the Heritage Centre Garden Café, Martyrs Bay Bar & Restaurant and Iona Craft Shop.
+Calmac also provide Wi-Fi from their illuminated information board at the pier.

-Newspapers are delivered to the island around lunchtime and are sold in the Spar shop in the village.
+Newspapers are delivered to the island around lunchtime Monday to Friday and are sold in the Spar shop in the village.